 The 10 Best Cellos

 This wiki has been updated 34 times since it was first published in September of 2015.
 Let's face it, not every cellist can afford a custom or vintage instrument handmade by a world-renowned luthier, and beginners should not spend the money on one even if they could.
 For those of us living in reality, here is a selection of fine cellos in a range of quality and costs that are perfect for everyone from the student just getting started to the experienced orchestra member.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 Editor's Notes